 What is food security?

-The United Nations Food and Agriculture Organisation (FAO) defines food security as existing “when all people, at all times, have physical, social and economic access to sufficient, safe and nutritious food which meets their dietary needs and food preferences for an active and healthy life”.
+The United Nations Food and Agriculture Organisation (FAO) defines it as existing “when all people, at all times, have physical, social and economic access to sufficient, safe and nutritious food which meets their dietary needs and food preferences for an active and healthy life”.

 Closer to home, South Africa is still largely recognised as a food-secure country.
-Nonetheless, there are still many people who do not have access to sufficient food.
 Most of these people lack the financial means to access food, and so it becomes clear that besides being able to physically produce food, a country needs sufficient economic opportunities to help reduce the number of food insecure people.
 Food is a fundamental human right.
 South Africa’s unique situation highlights that dealing with food security very often goes beyond the actual production of food.